 The theme of the series revolves around concepts of modernity in Arabic type design, the heritage of Arabic letterforms in the context of current technologies, contemporary Arabic branding design, and the history of Arab graphic design.
 The series brings together renowned and award winning designers working with Arabic type, both from the US and the Middle East.

 The first panel discussion of the 2020 History of Art Series will be on Modernity in Arabic Type Design.
-The evening will feature Wael Morcos, with a talk entitled Right to Left: a Practice, Dr. Nadine Chahine discussing The Politics of Arabic Graphic Design, and Thomas Jockin, who will be presenting Two Decades of Type Directors Club Award-Winning Arabic Typefaces.
+The evening will feature Wael Morcos, with a talk entitled Right to Left: A Practice, Dr. Nadine Chahine discussing Modernity in Arabic Type Design, and Thomas Jockin, who will be presenting Two Decades of Type Directors Club Award-Winning Arabic Typefaces.

 Wael Morcos is a graphic designer and type designer from Beirut, Lebanon.
 Upon receiving his BA in Graphic Design from Notre Dame University (Lebanon), he spent three years developing identities and Arabic-Latin bilingual typefaces, in addition to working in print and exhibition design.
 Wael received his MFA from RISD in 2013, after which he moved to New York and worked with several studios in the city before founding Morcos Key.
 Wael has been featured in Print Magazine’s 15 under 30, was named a Young Gun by the Art Directors Club and an Ascender by the Type Directors Club.